 Can I get a buy to let mortgage?

-Yes, most people can get a buy to let mortgage.
-The most important factor is the rent the property will generate, because this income is expected to cover the mortgage payments.
-Your rent typically needs to be between 125% and 145% of the mortgage payment.
+The most other important factor is the rent the property will generate, because this income is expected to cover the mortgage payments.
+Your rent typically needs to be between 125% and 145% of the mortgage payment (it must be more than the actual payment to make sure the mortgage is affordable).
 Your personal income is less important.

 Personal income is only a factor for first time buyers who want a buy to let mortgage.
 Lenders will assess your ability to repay the mortgage as though it were a mortgage for your home.
 This is not the case for other borrowers.